 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission.
-In computing the number of shares beneficially owned by a selling stockholder and the percentage of ownership of that selling stockholder, shares of common stock underlying warrants held by that selling stockholder that are convertible or exercisable, as the case may be, within 60 days of April 25, 2012 are included.
+In computing the number of shares beneficially owned by a selling stockholder and the percentage of ownership of that selling stockholder, shares of common stock underlying warrants and debentures held by that selling stockholder that are convertible or exercisable, as the case may be, within 60 days of May 16, 2012 are included.
 Those shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other selling stockholder.
-Each selling stockholder's percentage of ownership of our outstanding shares in the table below is based upon 68,178,947 shares of common stock outstanding as of April 25, 2012.
-With respect to the warrants held by the selling stockholders, there exist contractual provisions limiting conversion and exercise to the extent such conversion or exercise would cause such selling stockholder, together with its affiliates or members of a "group," to beneficially own a number of shares of common stock which would exceed 4.99% of our then outstanding shares of common stock following such conversion or exercise.
-The shares and percentage ownership of our outstanding shares indicated in the table below do not give effect to this limitation.
+Each selling stockholder's percentage of ownership of our outstanding shares in the table below is based upon 68,178,952 shares of common stock outstanding as of May 16, 2012.
+With respect to the debentures and warrants held by the selling stockholders, there exist contractual provisions limiting conversion and exercise to the extent such conversion or exercise would cause such selling stockholder, together with its affiliates or members of a "group," to beneficially own a number of shares of common stock which would exceed 4.99% or 9.99% of our then outstanding shares of common stock following such conversion or exercise.
+The shares and percentage ownership of our outstanding shares indicated in the table below do not give effect to these limitations.